Subirrigated

 Description

-This state consists of one community phase that has been invaded by smooth bromegrass and Kentucky bluegrass.
-Loss of native warm season species/ functional groups and increased bare soil degrade forage productivity, soil moisture retention, organic matter, soil surface structure, plant vigor, etc.
+The Native/Invaded Grass State has been degraded from the Reference State.
+The site has been invaded by smooth brome and Kentucky bluegrass.
+Loss of native warm-season species and functional groups along with increased bare soil degrades the forage productivity, soil moisture retention, organic matter, soil surface structure, and plant vigor.
+The Native/Invaded Grass State consists of one plant community, the Native/Invaded Cool-Season Grass Community.

 Submodel